NeoGalaxy/WaterGun/README.md

 ```
 Otherwise, you'll have to find a way to import it (like done in `classes.py`).

 Now that the classes are imported, to create a grid from a file or a string, use the class `Grid`.
-The `Grid` class' constructor can take many different kinds of variables as argument (A string containing the file's path, an opened file, a string containing the grid, a list of strings with each element of the list being a line of the grid).
-Here is an example with each possibility:
+The `Grid` class' constructor can take many different kinds of variables as argument, here is an example with each possibility:
 ```python
 from classes import Grid #assuming you are in /Tests gridN1 = Grid("../Grids/Probs/grid1.grid")